AdiBH99/Fruit-Ninja-VR/README.md

 ## Introduction
 Fruit Ninja VR is a virtual reality adaptation of the popular mobile game, developed using Unity for the Oculus Quest 2 platform.
 This project was part of our final academic project, allowing us to apply theoretical knowledge in game development and VR technology.

-For more details and updates, visit our project website: [Project Website](https://reuvensm.wixsite.com/fruitninja-vr)
+For more details and updates, visit our [Project Website](https://reuvensm.wixsite.com/fruitninja-vr)

 ## Features
 - **Three Gameplay Modes:**